IBMSn121/GAN-paper1/README.md

 `survBAna1.m` generates clinical controversy for BACH2's role.

-`survBAna2.m` generates BACH2 higher and survival better in patients with lower SPIB expression.
+`survBAna2.m` generates results of BACH2 higher and survival better in patients with lower SPIB expression.

-`survBAna3.m` generates BACH2 higher and survival worse in patients with higher SPIB expression.
+`survBAna3.m` generates results of BACH2 higher and survival worse in patients with higher SPIB expression.

 `survTAna1.m` produces distinguishable survival prognosis for the trio in DLBCL.